Pobiedziska

-Pobiedziska (Pudewitz) is a town in Poznań County, in west-central Poland, with 8,209 inhabitants as of the year 2004.
+Pobiedziska (Pudewitz) is a town in Poznań County, Greater Poland Voivodeship, in west-central Poland, with 8,329 inhabitants as of the year 2006.
 It is also the seat of the administrative district (gmina) called Gmina Pobiedziska.

 Etymology

 The town's name comes from the word pobieda meaning victory.
 It was named by Casimir I the Restorer in 1048 AD, possibly to commemorate his defeat of Masław, a rebellious Masovian namiestnik.